DEEP WOODS FARM

 The editor has two options –“visual” and “text.”
 “Visual” is quite WYSIWYG and works like a word processor, and is the mode you’ll probably always use unless you really like hypertext markup language.
-Delete the text (“Introduce that is currently on your home page.
+Add to the text (“Hello my name is…” that is currently on your home page.
 Please do not delete this page and make a new one, but rather edit (i.e., add content to) this page.

 Add a few fun biographical tidbits (or many, if you are so inclined) to this page.
 Suggestions: your academic and personal interests and career goals, your favorite plant, aspects of the natural world that most interest you, a definition of “Botany,” what you hope to learn from this class, etc. Have fun with this!

 Clone your HOME page when you make new pages.

 Note: For all the succeeding web assignments, you will make separate pages (PAGES, not POSTS!) by going to “all pages” on the dashboard (two little pages icon) and creating a “clone” of your home page.
 Because the home page is formatted in the preferred manner (one column, no sidebars, no comments), please do not create new pages from scratch.
 Instead, clone your homepage, rename it, and replace what’s there with your new content.

 Again, for all the succeeding web assignments, make separate pages (PAGES, not POSTS!) by going to “all pages” on the dashboard (two little pages icon) or, alternatively, selecting “Copy to a new draft” on the menu bar at the top.